 SKIP (4-6 yrs): Children are now able to remember the names of the steps they learn and begin putting them into short sequences.
 Following the Pre-Primary ISTD (Imperial Society of Teachers of Dance) syllabus in Tap and Modern provides an appreciation of the contrasting styles and accompanying music, for example; rhythmic tap and jazzy modern.
-Pupils now study Ballet separately in a dedicated class.
-(See Pre-Primary Ballet below)
+Pupils now study Ballet separately in a dedicated class - See Pre-Primary Ballet below.
+We also offer Street + Yoga classes for pupils of this age.

 JUMP (6 yrs+): Having learnt to ‘Hop’ and ‘Skip’, pupils now jump into dance with longer sequences demonstrating more precise technique.
 Improvisation is encouraged, drawn from the range of steps they have developed in their classes so far, and there is an option of taking a class exam (where the teacher is present) in the Primary ISTD (Imperial Society of Teachers of Dance) Tap and Modern syllabi they have learned.
-Pupils continue to study Ballet separately in a dedicated class.
-(See Primary Ballet below)
+Pupils continue to study Ballet separately in a dedicated class. - see Primary Ballet below.
+We also offer Street + Yoga classes for pupils of this age.

 Tap + Modern